mars-sim/mars-sim/CONFIGURATION.md

  copying and deleting files.

-## Location
+### Location

-Players may manipulate these XML files in /.mar-sim/xml folder.
+Players may find mars-sim XML files in `/.mar-sim/xml` folder.

-## Backup
+### Backup

-It is recommended that you make a backup of the original xml configuration file before editing it as the edited XML files often contain errors that can cause mars-sim fail to start.
+It is recommended that you make a backup of the original xml configuration file before editing them as the edited XML files often contain errors that can cause mars-sim fail to start.

-Whenever a new version of mars-sim and is being run in user machine, it will attempts to compare the content of the `version.txt` file in the `/.mars-sim/xml` folder to determine if it matches the core engine's build version.
+Whenever a new version/build of mars-sim is being run in user machine, it will attempts to compare the content of the `version.txt` file in the `/.mars-sim/xml` folder to determine if it matches the core engine's build version.

-If they don't match, mars-sim will attempt to backup the existing XML files on user home into a new directory inside the `backup` folder. e.g. `/backup/${build_version}`, where ${build_version} could be, say, `5004`
+If they don't match, mars-sim will attempt to backup the existing XML files on user home into a new directory inside the `backup` folder. e.g. `/.mars-sim/backup/${timestamp}`, where `${timestamp}` will look like this `20231103T073311`.

-## List of xml files
+### List of xml files

 | Filename | Purpose |
 | --- | --- |